-Grand Rapids Community College is committed to providing a safe and healthful work environment for employees and students.
-In pursuit of this goal, the following Exposure Control Plan (ECP) is provided to eliminate or minimize occupational exposure to bloodborne pathogens in accordance with OSHA standard 29 CFR 1310.1030, "Occupational Exposure to Bloodborne Pathogens."
-Employees provided protection under the guidelines of the Bloodborne Pathogens Standard are in positions that have reasonably anticipated occupational exposure to blood or other potentially infectious materials that could contain pathogenic microorganisms.
+Grand Rapids Community College is committed to providing a safe and healthy work environment for employees and students.
+In pursuit of this goal, the following Exposure Control Plan (ECP) is provided to eliminate or minimize occupational exposure to bloodborne pathogens in accordance with OSHA standard 29 CFR 1910.1030, "Bloodborne Pathogens."
+Employees provided protection under the guidelines of the Bloodborne Pathogens Standard are in positions that have reasonably anticipated occupational exposure to blood or other potentially infectious materials (OPIM) that could contain pathogenic microorganisms.
 The vast majority of GRCC employees do not have a risk of reasonably anticipated occupational exposure.

 GRCC does not require an employee to render first aid unless it is a function of his/her position and the employee has been trained.
-If an employee is knowledgeable in first aid procedures and wishes to act as a "GOOD SAMARITAN", it is important that he/she understand there are potential health risks associated with that action.
+If an employee is knowledgeable in first aid procedures and wishes to act as a "GOOD SAMARITAN", it is important that he/she understands the health risks associated with that action.
 It must be a voluntary, personal decision to assist.